-SFT/Host in Scotland has commissioned 5 research studies to examine the case for investment/development of the datacentre industry in Scotland and the ability to obtain wider international subsea fibreoptic connectivity.
+SFT/Host in Scotland has commissioned a number of research studies to examine the case for investment/development of the datacentre industry in Scotland and the ability to obtain wider international subsea fibreoptic connectivity.

 Farrpoint/Pioneer Consulting North-Eastern Scotland Subsea Connectivity Feasibility Study (June 2021)